uwsupercs201/ProgrammingAssignment1/README.md

 The speed of the second object relative to the observer is: 35 m/s.
 ```

-Once your program is working, use comments to answer the following questions in the `VelocityAdd.java` file.
+Once your program is working, use comments to answer the following questions in the `VelocityAdd.java` file, or include a .txt file called `Part_2_answers` in your GitHub repo.

 (1) In nonrelativistic physics, the formula for velocity addition was
 $$v = v_1 + v_2,$$